CS126SP20/final-project-ayman-charafeddine/DEVELOPMENT.md

 - Wrote unit tests for Card and Deck classes
 - Started seeing how to make the GUI work and created a function that draws cards being dealt (still needs to be worked on)
 - Started to get ImGui set up

+**Week 2**
+- Created GameEngine class
+- Made the gui a PlayerStrategy
+- Created method that takes a Card object and returns the card's image file path
+- Created a method that displays the player's current hand on the gui
+- Ultimately changed to not making the gui a PlayerStrategy, instead the gui app now owns the game engine and is responsible for relaying the plays of the PlayerStrategies as well as the plays that the user decides to play.